regine/meltmodel/organization.md

 Note that you need to adjust the input/output paths in the example parameter files and copy them to the folder of the executables.
 Then you should be able to run the example.
-Files are given in asci-format and binary format as required by the model.
-However, sometimes the asci-files need to be freshly converted into binary format (using ascigrid) on the platform you are working on for the model to run.
+Files are given in binary format as required by the model, but also in asci-file.
+Sometimes the asci-files need to be freshly converted into binary format (using ascigrid) on the platform you are working on for the model to run.